What is an unsolicited proposal?

 - seeking government support (financial, regulatory or other) to undertake a specific activity.

-For the Department of Environment, Water and Natural Resources (DEWNR) it may be a request for funding, purchase or lease of Crown land or a national park.
+For the department it may be a request for funding, purchase or lease of Crown land or a national park.

 The Government of South Australia welcomes unsolicited proposals to help identify new and innovative ways to drive our state’s development and provide tangible benefits to South Australians.